Which city is cheaper, Reykjavik or Amsterdam?

 Both Reykjavik and Amsterdam are popular destinations to visit in the autumn with plenty of activities.
 The city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area are the main draw to Amsterdam this time of year.
 Also, many travelers come to Reykjavik for the hiking trails, the shopping scene, and the natural beauty of the area.

 Be prepared for some very cold days in Reykjavik.
 Amsterdam is much warmer than Reykjavik in the autumn.
-The temperature in Amsterdam is usually 11°C (51°F) in October, and Reykjavik stays around 5°C (41°F).
+The daily temperature in Amsterdam averages around 11°C (51°F) in October, and Reykjavik fluctuates around 5°C (41°F).

 Amsterdam usually receives more sunshine than Reykjavik during autumn.
 Amsterdam gets 99 hours of sunny skies, while Reykjavik receives 83 hours of full sun in the autumn.